OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Microsoft uses the data we collect for three basic purposes, described in more detail below: (1) to operate our business and provide (including improving and personalizing) the products we offer, (2) to send communications, including promotional communications, and (3) to show advertising, whether in our own products supported by advertising like MSN and Bing, or in products offered by third parties.

 In carrying out these purposes, we combine data we collect to give you a more seamless, consistent and personalized experience.
-For example, Cortana can use the favorite sports teams you add to the Microsoft Sports app to provide information relevant to your interests, Windows Store can use information about the apps and services you use to make personalized app recommendations.
+For example, Cortana can use the favorite sports teams you add to the Microsoft Sports app to provide information relevant to your interests, Microsoft Store can use information about the apps and services you use to make personalized app recommendations.
 However, to enhance privacy, we have built in technological and procedural safeguards designed to prevent certain data combinations.
 For example, we store data we collect from you when you are unauthenticated (not signed in) separately from any account information that directly identifies you, such as your name, email address or phone number.

 **Providing and improving our products**.
 We use data to provide and improve the products we offer and perform essential business operations.
 This includes operating the products, maintaining and improving the performance of the products, developing new features, conducting research, and providing customer support.
 Examples of such uses include the following: